oracle/weblogic-kubernetes-operator/documentation/4.0/content/managing-domains/domain-on-pv/jrf-domain.md

  file `ewallet.p12`
 - update the `introspectVersion` in the domain resource.

-The Operator will create a new domain but connecting back to the original `RCU schema`.
-This will not create a domain with all the updates made after the initial deployment, but you will be able to connect back to the original `RCU schema` database without losing all its data.
+The operator will create a new domain but connecting back to the original `RCU schema`.
+This will not create a domain with all the updates to the domain made after the initial deployment, but you will be able to access the original `RCU schema` database without losing all its data.